ShareTraitProject/ShareTraitDatabase/sharatrait-database-v1/db-tables/README.md

 *please note that all reference links belong to the sharetrait-database-v1 folder of this repo.*
 - all db-table names and descriptions can be found in [ShareTrait-database-attributes-definition.csv](https://github.com/ShareTraitProject/ShareTraitDatabase/blob/main/sharatrait-database-v1/db-documentation/ShareTrait-database-attributes-definition.csv) of the documentation folder

-- definition of headers in ShareTrait-database-attributes-definition.csv
+### definition of headers in ShareTrait-database-attributes-definition.csv file

 | column_name | column_definition |
 | :--- | --- |